 Probate is the judicial process whereby there is proof of a will in a court of law.
 One accepts a will as a valid public document that is the true last testament of the deceased.
-Therefore the estate is settled according to the laws of intestacy in the state of residence of the deceased.
+Therefore the estate is settled according to the laws of intestacy in the state of residence of the dead.

 Who is a probate lawyer?